 Items you can bring to recycle:

 Paper: Any grade of paper that needs to be shredded prior to recycling.
 Paper that does not need to be shredded (newspapers, magazines, etc.) can be recycled curbside.
 Staples are OK, as are plastic windows in envelopes.
 All paper needs to be brought in paper bag for easy drop-off.
-If paper is delivered in boxes, plastic bags, or an item you want back (tote) you will be required to help transfer the items to the container as we have to remove the paper from boxes and plastic bags prior to placing them in a bin.
+If paper is delivered in boxes or a tote you will get the box/tote back.
+Do not bring paper in a plastic bag.
 Containers with a mix of items (materials other than paper) will not be accepted.
 Paper is not shredded on site, but is secured and shredded in the same format approved on both the UNO and Medical Center campus.

 Electronics: Anything that has a plug, circuit board, or runs on batteries.
 Hard drives will be physically shredded, off campus, and this comes with a small fee as well.
 We cannot accept major appliances, such as refrigerators, washer/dryers, etc.

 Remove loose pieces (glass turntables in microwaves, etc.) as well as all batteries–don’t forget to check the remote!
-You can keep those items or alkaline batteries will be accepted here (see below) and all rechargeable batteries (including watch/button batteries, and car batteries) should be taken to Under the Sink.
+You can keep those items or alkaline batteries will be accepted here (see below).
+All rechargeable batteries (including watch/button batteries, and car batteries) should be taken to Under the Sink.

 We will also accept steel scrap metal in personal quantities.